cfrg/draft-irtf-cfrg-bls-signature/draft-irtf-cfrg-bls-signature.md

 4. C1 = 1 (the identity element in GT)
 5. for i in 1, ..., n:
 6.     xP = pubkey_to_point(PK_i)
-7. If xP is INVALID, return INVALID
-8. Q = hash_to_point(message_i)
+7. Q = hash_to_point(message_i)
-9. C1 = C1 * pairing(Q, xP)
+8. C1 = C1 * pairing(Q, xP)
-10. C2 = pairing(R, P)
+9. C2 = pairing(R, P)
-11. If C1 == C2, return VALID, else return INVALID
+10. If C1 == C2, return VALID, else return INVALID
 ~~~

 # BLS Signatures {#schemes}

-This section defines three signature schemes that differ only in the way
+This section defines three signature schemes: basic, message augmentation,
+and proof of possession.
-that they defend against rogue key attacks ((#definitions)).
+These schemes differ in the ways that they defend against rogue key

-- Basic: to defend against rogue key attacks, this scheme requires
-  all messages signed by any aggregate signature to be distinct.

-- Message augmentation: in this scheme, signatures are generated
-  over the concatenation of the public key and the message.

-- Proof of possession: this scheme uses a separate public key
-  validation step, called a proof of possession, to defend against
-  rogue key attacks.
-  This enables an optimization to aggregate signature verification
-  for the case that all signatures are on the same message.
+attacks ((#definitions)).

-All of the schemes in this section are built on the set of core operations
+All of the schemes in this section are built on a set of core operations
-defined in (#coreops), and uses the parameters and primitives described
+defined in (#coreops).
+Thus, defining a scheme requires fixing a set of parameters as
-in (#coreparams).
+defined in (#coreparams).
-In addition, each scheme has two variants as discussed in (#corevariants).

-All three schemes expose the KeyGen and Aggregate operations defined in (#coreops).
+All three schemes expose the KeyGen and Aggregate operations
+that are defined in (#coreops).
-The sections below define the other API functions ((#blsapi)) for each scheme.
+The sections below define the other API functions ((#blsapi))
+for each scheme.

 ## Basic scheme {#schemenul}

-In the basic scheme, the Sign function is identical to CoreSign
+In a basic scheme, rogue key attacks are handled by requiring
+all messages signed by an aggregate signature to be distinct.
+This requirement is enforced in the definition of AggregateVerify.

-and the Verify function is identical to CoreVerify ((#coreops)).
+The Sign and Verify functions are identical to CoreSign and
+CoreVerify ((#coreops)), respectively.
 AggregateVerify is defined below.

-All public keys used by Verify and AggregateVerify MUST be validated
+All public keys PK supplied as arguments to Verify and AggregateVerify
-as described in (#pubkeyvalid).
+MUST satisfy KeyValidate(PK) == VALID ((#keyvalidate)).

 ### AggregateVerify